ehealthsuisse/EPR-by-example/files/ImmunizationAdministrationDocument.md

 * *identifier:* Unique identifier for the bundle - fixed Value: "*urn:ietf:rfc:3986*" (line 9 to 12).
 * *type:* Indicates the purpose of this bundle - fixed Value: "*document*"; binding: *[BundleType](http://hl7.org/fhir/R4/valueset-bundle-type.html)* (line 13).
 * *timestamp:* The date/time the bundle was composed (line 14).
-* *entry:" The list to add all rsources belonging to the document (line 15-17).
+* *entry:" The list to add all resources belonging to the document (line 15-17).
 ```
  1 {
  2   "resourceType" : "Bundle",